A rich and creamy coconut milk ice cream made with just 5 ingredients for an easy and delicious homemade vegan and gluten-free ice cream treat.

 - Cookie Dough Ice Cream

 - Mint Chocolate Chip Ice Cream

-Add chilled ice cream base to frozen ice cream bowl and churn according to manufacturer's instructions.
-Church until it becomes thick and resembles soft serve.
+- Add chilled ice cream base to frozen ice cream bowl and churn according to manufacturer's instructions.
+Churn until it becomes thick and resembles soft serve.

-You can serve now or transfer to a pint-size container and store in the freezer until ready to serve.
-Allow 5-10 minutes to thaw when removing from freezer.
+- You can serve now or transfer to a pint-size container and store in the freezer until ready to serve.
+Allow 5-10 minutes to thaw when removing from the freezer.